Transportation gets a big boost in recovery package but still faces an uncertain future

 Airlines, public transit agencies say $1.9 billion relief package would prevent service cuts, save jobs

-Regan, the Transportation Trades Department, AFL-CIO president, said the legislation is significant because it invests in the nation’s transportation infrastructure.
+Regan said the legislation is significant because it invests in the nation’s transportation infrastructure.

 “By committing billions to keep these systems operational, the American Rescue Plan ensures our transportation network and its workforce will be well-positioned to reopen our economy once the pandemic is behind us,” he said.

-For airlines, the legislative package brings relief since the industry won’t have to furlough employees at the end of this month.
+For airlines, the legislative package brings relief because the industry won’t have to furlough employees at the end of this month.

-But even with billions in government support, the industry will still face a difficult path forward, said Henry Harteveldt, an aviation analyst and president of San Francisco-based Atmosphere Research Group.
+Even with billions in government support, the industry will still face a difficult path forward, said Henry Harteveldt, an aviation analyst and president of San Francisco-based Atmosphere Research Group.
 He and other analysts said a recovery to 2019 passenger levels is likely years away.

 Adding to the uncertainty are questions about when and if the industry’s most lucrative customers, business travelers, will return.